 for further recommendations.

-This exclusive lodge, situated on the outskirts of Pench National Park, features just six chalets perched amidst the trees in the small Sarrahiri village.
+This exclusive lodge, situated on the outskirts of Pench National Park, features just six chalets perched amidst the trees in an undisturbed area of forest in the small village of Sarrahiri.
 Guests can enjoy treetop dining or a dip in the swimming pool between safaris and nature walks into the wildlife-rich park.

 Nestling on the edge of Kanha National Park, this camp is an oasis of tranquility with six spacious canvas tents set in young woodland.
 Overlooking a pool fed by two natural springs, you can expect to see a variety of birdlife, including kingfishers, cormorants and hundreds of egrets.

-Set in 21 acres, on the border of Bandhavgarh National Park, is the aptly named Tree House Hideaway.
-This intimate lodge has five rustic, elegantly-furnished treetop rooms, and a communal dining area encircling a large mahua tree, immersing guests into the surrounding nature..
+Set in grounds of over 8 hectares, on the border of Bandhavgarh National Park, is the aptly named Tree House Hideaway.
+This intimate lodge has five rustic, elegantly-furnished treetop rooms, and a communal dining area encircling a large mahua tree, immersing guests into the surrounding nature.